Deblisus/Convolution/README.md

 Brief explanation:
-    Trying to make a convolution algorithm from scratch not getting way to complicated or something
+    Trying to make a convolution algorithm from scratch not getting way too complicated or something

     functions:
         to_gray_scale: Basically the title, takes the image and converts it to grayscale